-Owing to this revolution, it’s no longer acceptable for employers to see social media as simply as an annoying distraction that must be held on a short leash.
+Owing to this revolution, it’s no longer acceptable for employers to see social media as simple as an annoying distraction that must be held on a short leash.
 It has infiltrated your marketing office, it has infiltrated your sales office and most importantly, it is where your employees are spending around 9 of their waking hours each day – according to Social Media Today.

 But ‘infiltrated’ is a recklessly negative word when you consider just how much it has and still continues to contribute to businesses worldwide.
 Where would your company be without Facebook Ads and Content Marketing?
 Face it, your business relies on social media.

 So, now that we’ve accepted that fact.
 Let’s look at the positives of releasing the stigma and turning your biggest fear (time wasted on social media) into a powerful weapon in your arsenal.

 Reason 1: Love not war!

 Let’s get the ugliest elephant in the room out of the way first shall we.
 No matter what strict measures you try to enforce, the chances are that your employees are going to be checking Facebook, responding to WhatsApp messages and retweeting anyway.
 We’ve just said that the average person spends 9 hours on them!

 But before you open a new email and begin penning new employee legislation to ban all electronic devices, let’s flip that reaction and consider making love not war.